wild fermented bread

 Sourdough Starter

 With a 1:2:1.3 ratio our starter not only doubled, it’s been consistently quadrupling.
-No idea why our starter responded to that and nothing else, but I’ve stuck with it.
-In traditional form, we’ve named our starter.
-She’s Sara Dough – because… it sounds like sourdough… :).
-But we just call her Sara.
+No idea why our starter responded to that and nothing else, but that’s what has worked and I’ve stuck with it.

 wild fermented bread

-The Rise
+The Rise – Troubleshooting & Essentials

-As a collector of old, historical cookbooks, I began to thumb through the pages to see if there were any tips for heirloom breadmaking that could help me now.
-Remember, the task of making wild yeast and homemade bread was the only way bread was made for thousands of years.
+As a collector of old, historical cookbooks, I began to thumb through the pages to see if there were any tips for heirloom breadmaking that would help me now.
+Remember, the task of making homemade wild yeast and bread was the only way bread was made for thousands of years.
 Here’s an excerpt to remind you that this journey, no matter the era, is unique and personal:

 “It is more difficult to give rules for breadmaking than for anything else; it depends so much on judgment and experience.
 In summer, bread should be mixed with cold water; during a chilly, damp spell, the water should be slightly warm; in severe cold weather, it should be mixed quite warm, and set in a warm place during the night.
 If your yeast is new and lively, a small quantity will make the bread rise; if it is old and heavy, it will take more.
 In these things I believe wisdom must be gained by a few mistakes.”
 The American Frugal Housewife, 1833